Sgt. Pepper's Lonely Hearts Club Band: 50th Anniversary Edition: Preview and promotion

 The Beatles' company Apple Corps and Universal Music hosted a preview of the new stereo mix on 10 April 2017.
 The event was held in Studio 2 at Abbey Road Studios (formerly EMI Studios), the room where the Beatles recorded most of Sgt.
 Pepper, and was attended by around 100 journalists.

 Apple also produced a documentary to accompany the release, titled Sgt.
 Pepper's Musical Revolution.
 Written and presented by Howard Goodall, it was televised on the BBC, PBS and Arte to commemorate the anniversary.
 The occasion was also celebrated with posters, billboards and other decorations at notable locations around the world, including a billboard in New York's Times Square.

-Coinciding with the 50th anniversary, Geoff Edgers of The Washington Post interviewed Richard Goldstein, who, in his initial review of Sgt.
+Coinciding with the album's 50th anniversary, Universal released all of the reissues formats on 26 May 2017.
+Geoff Edgers of The Washington Post interviewed Richard Goldstein, who, in his initial review of Sgt.
 Pepper for The New York Times, had been one of the few dissenters when the album received unprecedented critical acclaim in 1967.
 Edgers revealed that the left-hand speaker that Goldstein had originally heard the record through was broken.
 After listening to the album again, Goldstein acknowledged that the faulty speaker would have affected his listening experience 50 years before, but he stood by his general assessment of the album.
 The NME celebrated the 2017 reissue with a poll that asked its readers to name their favourite Beatle.
 George Harrison was voted in first place, ahead of John Lennon, Paul McCartney and Ringo Starr.